airribarrac/Incremental-parametric-hpf/README.md

 # Incremental cut procedure for Densest Subgraph Problem

-This package provides an exact densest subgraph extractor, using an incremental parametric implementation of pseudoflow for minimum cut on directed graphs.
+This repository provides an exact densest subgraph extractor, using an incremental parametric implementation of pseudoflow for minimum cut on directed graphs.
 In the proxy parametric minimum cut problem, the capacity of source-adjacent arcs is monotone non-increasing in the parameter lambda whereas the capacity of sink-adjacent arcs is monotone non-decreasing in lambda.
 This solver requires that the weights of the arcs and the nodes be positive.

 This implementation follows the procedure as described in:

     D. S. Hochbaum, “Flow is best, fast and scalable: The incremental parametric cut for maximum density and other ratio subgraph problems,” in The 16th International Joint Conference on Knowledge Discovery, Knowledge Engineering and Knowledge Management (KDIR 2024), Porto-Portugal, 17-19 November, 2024, Proceedings, 2024.

+This implementation is based on the original implementation of the [Simple Parametric HPF](https://riot.ieor.berkeley.edu/Applications/Pseudoflow/parametric.html).

 # Compiling